 No. CUBA Studio is complementary to a Java IDE.
 It brings huge time savings by automating CUBA-specific part of the development process, but we recommend to use a Java IDE to work on the source code.
 We even provide a plugin for IntelliJ IDEA / Eclipse to improve your IDE experience.

 Yes.
-There is a guide on GitHub on how you can do this.
-However, if you want to develop for free, it is MUCH easier (and strongly recommended) to start with the free version of CUBA Studio first, and proceed in a Java IDE after your project has been set up and you created an initial part of your data model.
+In this case we recommend to start with the free version of CUBA Studio first, and proceed purely in a Java IDE after your project has been set up and you created an initial part of your data model.

 Yes, we provide flexible Enterprise Support Agreements.
 You can find out more here.